 2. What did Mrs. Hazard argue would be the negative results of allowing women to vote?

-expanding the “varying viewpoints”
+varying viewpoints

+Expanding the View

 George Kennan, American Diplomacy (1950).

 A view of Wilson’s diplomacy as naïve idealism:

 “Under the protecting shadow of this theory [Wilsonian idealism], the guns continued their terrible work for a final year and a half after our entry.
 Under the shadow of this theory Wilson went to Versailles unprepared to face the sordid but all-important details of the day of reckoning.
 Under this theory he suffered his tragic and historic failure.
 Under this theory things advanced with a deadly logic and precision to a peace which was indeed ‘forced upon the loser, a victor’s terms imposed upon the vanquished, accepted in humiliation, in duress’—a peace that did indeed leave a sting, a resentment, a bitter memory, and upon which its own terms came later to rest ‘as upon quicksand.’”